puppetlabs/puppetlabs-panos/README.md

 ## Setup

-Install the module on either a Puppet master or Puppet agent, by running `puppet module install puppetlabs-panos`.
+Install the module on either a Puppet server or Puppet agent, by running `puppet module install puppetlabs-panos`.
 To install from source, download the tar file from GitHub and run `puppet module install <file_name>.tar.gz --force`.

 This module installs the Builder and Puppet Resource API gems, if necessary.
-To activate the Puppet Resource API gem on the master, reload the puppetserver service.
+To activate the Puppet Resource API gem on the server, reload the puppetserver service.
 In most cases, this happens automatically and causes little to no interruption to service.

 ### Setup Requirements